-- 1. Exercise 1 & 2 on metric prefixes in pack

-- 2. Watch Khan Academy video

-- 3. Register with Isaac Physics

-- 4. Sig fig on Isaac (2 tasks)

-- 5. A3 on Isaac Physics

-- 6. A1 on Isaac Physics

-- 7. 5 Powerpoint slides on AS Physics and your relation to the course
+Exercise 1 & 2 on metric prefixes in pack 2.
+Watch Khan Academy video 'Introduction to scientific notation' 3.
+Register with Isaac Physics 4.
+Sig fig on Isaac (2 tasks) 5.
+A3 'Standard form and Prefixes' on Isaac Physics 6.
+A1 'Using, and Rearranging Equations' on Isaac Physics 7.
+5 Powerpoint slides on AS Physics and your relation to the course